kpodjison/glassware/README.md

-# Glassware -- Product catalogue website
+# Q-Glasses -- Product catalogue website
-`Techzometer` This project is a catalogue website for glass products.
+`Q-Glasses` This project is a catalogue website for glass products.

 ## TECHNOLOGIES
 The following are the technologies & tools used